 Protecting Irregular Migrants in Europe (PRIME): Institutions, Interests and Policies

-Protecting Irregular Migrants in Europe (PRIME) is the new EU Horizon funded project.
+Protecting Irregular Migrants in Europe (PRIME) is the EU Horizon funded project.

 The purpose of PRIME is to understand: